 Developers can use 1Mobile Market to test out betas and free versions of paid apps.
 Just like many other stores, they offer a standard 70/30 split.
 With 1Mobile Market, please note that a special software development kit (SDK) is required for in-app billing.

 ACMarket was designed specifically for cracked, hacked, or modified apps.
-It’s one of the biggest unofficial app stores with more than 15k applications.
+It’s one of the biggest unofficial app stores for Android, with more than 15k applications.
 As this app store is constantly under development and introducing improvements, it provides new updates frequently.